 As a business, you do not want your customers to know that you resell your services from HostUS.
 This is where nameserver whitelabeling comes in.
 This is one of the simplest things to set up and can boost your reputation substantially.
 To set, scroll down in your cPanel and click 'Advanced DNS Zone Editor' under Domains.

 Now, type ns1.yourdomain.com (yourdomain.com being your domain name) in the textbox labelled 'Name'.
 Put the value '14400' in the 'TTL' textbox field.
-Make sure type is selected to A. Enter 22.214.171.124 in the 'Address' textbox field and click 'Add record'.
+Make sure type is selected to A. Enter the nameserver IP in the 'Address' textbox field and click 'Add record'.
 Similarly, add records for all four nameservers, changing the field 'Name' to ns2.yourdomain.com, ns3.yourdomain.com and ns4.yourdomain.com.
 The 'Address' field should correspond to the IP address information given below:

 (please replace x.x.x.x with the IPs you received in the welcome email)